Information & Data

-As an online student working to earn your bachelor’s in accounting, you’ll take courses that introduce you to foundational accounting principles, cost management, cost analysis, taxation, accounting information systems, auditing, accounting research, financial management and income tax planning.
+As a student working to earn your online bachelor’s degree in accounting, you’ll take courses that introduce you to foundational accounting principles, cost management, cost analysis, taxation, accounting information systems, auditing, accounting research, financial management and income tax planning.
 Typically, you’ll take around 70 credit-hours online and ultimately earn your B.S., B.A. or B.B.A in Accounting.
 No matter which degree you earn, you’ll be qualified to work as an accountant.

 Initial courses will cover the basics.
 After you understand the essentials of accounting, you’ll delve into more complex concepts meant to prepare you to handle any financial situation in the business world.
 By the end of your degree, you’ll be equipped to work as an accountant at a small business, large corporation or government entity.
 You’ll also have taken all of the necessary credits to qualify for and pass the CPA exam; this credential will open endless doors in the professional world.